Personal Budgeting Basics: Step-by-Step Guide to Starting a Budget

 • Focus on eliminating debt, starting first with the loans with the highest interest rates.

-• Your rent or mortgage payment should equal 25 - 30% of your income.
+• Ideally, your rent or mortgage payment should equal 25–30% of your income, though this may fluctuate depending on where you live.

-• If you don’t own a home, you may want to work toward saving for a down payment.
+• If you don’t own a home but you’d like to, you may want to work toward saving for a down payment.

 • Aim to save 15% of your income for retirement.

-Don’t know what financial goals to work toward first?
-Talk to one of our financial advisors.
+Don’t know which financial goals to work toward first?
+Reach out to Farm Bureau for advice.

-As you progress through the month, keep track of your actual expenses and make sure they align with the budget estimates you laid out at the beginning of the month.
+As the month progresses, keep track of your actual expenses and make sure they align with the budget estimates you laid out at the beginning of the month.

 Budgeting apps make it easy to track your expenses.
 There are numerous free budgeting tools online, but you can also create a simple budget spreadsheet.
 If you’d like to keep your budget at your fingertips, check out these budgeting apps: